 |Manufacturing cycle time||=||16 days|

 The delivery cycle time includes the wait time.
 In the above example, the delivery cycle time is 18 days.
-At an average, the company spends 18 days from the receipt of customer order to the delivery of the product.
+At an average, the company spends 18 days from the receipt of customer order to the shipment of the product.

 The manufacturing cycle time and delivery cycle time is vital in making managerial decisions.
 The faster the production and delivery, the better the position of the company is.
 However, the quality of the products should not diminish.
 Companies achieve this by reducing or eliminating non-value adding activities and re-engineering its processes for improved efficiency.